 The online teacher’s guide is the heart of the program.
 Student packets are shipped to you as you reach each new level.
 The first packet includes a student workbook, flashcards (called sound cards), a poster, a whiteboard, whiteboard markers, a reading guide strip, and letter tiles.

-Whatever the student’s beginning level, the online starting screen shows two choices.
+When you first access the program, the online starting screen shows two choices.
 One is for whichever level course you will be starting and the other is for Pride Reading Program Training Videos and Sample Lessons.
 The parent or teacher should start by watching the training videos to understand techniques used in the program.

-Once you understand how course components are to be used you can start the first lesson.
-Beginning Consonants will be the starting point for children who still need to learn the consonants and their sounds.
+Once you understand how course components are to be used, you can start the first module.
+The Beginning Consonants section will be the starting point for children who still need to learn the consonants and their sounds.
 Children must know these fairly well before beginning Level 1 – Yellow Book.
-Levels 1 through 8 continue with lessons that might be used up through about second or third grade.
-Beginning with the first unit other than in Beginning Consonants, students will review before the presentation of new material.
-Thus, the very first thing students beginning Level 1 do is review beginning consonants.
+Levels 1 through 8 continue with lessons that might be used through about second or third grade.
+Students who will begin the program in Level 1 rather than Beginning Consonants will review beginning consonants briefly before moving on.

-After the brief review of beginning consonants, Level 1 introduces the short a sound.
+Level 1 introduces the short a sound.
 Children are expected to be able to read words such as man, ran, van, and jag in the first lesson.
 They are taught from the very beginning to distinguish individual sounds and phonograms even if words are already familiar to them.
-For example, the first lesson of Level 1 includes this script for Step 5: “Put your finger under the first word.
+For example, the first lesson of Level 1 includes this teacher's script for Step 5 that he or she will read to the student: “Put your finger under the first word.
 Underline the vowel with your pen.
 What sound does the vowel make?
 What is the first letter in the word?
 Point to each letter and give its sound.
 Go back to the beginning of the word, glide your finger under the word and say it fast.”

 Similar interactive methods are used continually throughout the program.
 Following the scripts, the teacher is always teaching and eliciting responses from the student.
-Children might respond with oral answers, by using their fingers to write on the palm of their hand or in the air, with hand motions such as sliding their finger or tapping their arm, by writing on the whiteboard or in their student workbook, by using movable letter tiles, by using sound markers (round game winks) with game boards, or by reading.
-Children will also write sounds, words, and sentences from dictation and practice reading lists of words as quickly and accurately as they can.
+Children might respond with oral answers, by using their fingers to write on the palm of their hand or in the air, with hand motions such as sliding their finger or tapping their arm, by writing on the whiteboard or in their student workbook, by using movable letter tiles, by using "sound markers" (round plastic winks) with game boards, or by reading.
+Children will also write phonograms, words, and sentences from dictation and practice reading lists of words as quickly and accurately as they can.

 A set of Sound Cards is used to teach phonetic concepts.
-Sound cards are black printed on white for consonants and green for vowels, and other colors are used for some of the other phonograms.
+Sound cards are black printed on white for consonants and green printed on white for vowels.
+Other colors are used for some of the other phonograms.
 (Letter tiles also highlight vowels in a different color than consonants.)
-More Sound Cards are added as children progress through the eight levels after Basic Consonants.
-A separate set of red cards is used to present sight words.
+More Sound Cards are added as children progress through the levels of the program.
+A separate set of cards is used to present sight words.

 While lessons are tightly scripted, they still sometimes ask students for their own subjective responses.
-The teacher might ask a child to predict what they think will happen next or what they thought was the most important event in a story to help students develop reading comprehension skills.
+For instance, to help students develop reading comprehension skills, the teacher might ask a child what they thought was the most important event in a story or to predict what they think will happen next.
 Graphic organizers are sometimes used to help children with reading skills such as sequencing events in a story.